My Dad Brandished a Knife at Me Today

 There was one caveat: They all wanted me to go down first.

 However, I didn't want to go down the hill with them, much less all by myself, because of the manifest danger.
 Nevertheless, my brother and neighbors started ganging up on me—as they often did—and kept demanding and manipulating me to go down the slope.
 They insisted profusely that they would be right behind me.
-Unfortunately, because I felt like I had no other option, I ended up submitting to their peer pressure.
+Unfortunately, because I felt like I had no other option, I ended up caving in to their peer pressure.

 With palpable trepidation, I started going down the ridge.